-I Swiped Right On Everyone On Tinder For A Day, And Here's What Happened
+I Swiped Right On Everyone For A Day

 The strategy behind Tinder is simple: You see a few photos of someone, read their bio, decide if you're attracted to him or her, and swipe accordingly.
 Or at least, that's how you're supposed to use it.
 Apparently, tons of people have a much more interesting method for getting matches on the popular hookup app.